Registration and login are required to submit items online and to check the status of current submissions.

 (Purdy, Kenter, Hardley, & Kinch, 2015)

 References only contain references cited in the article.
 Writing a bibliography in LAW REFORM uses style as well as a quote that is the style of the American Psychological Association 6th Edition.
-The following is a guide and an example of writing a bibliography.1.
-The author of 1 person in the book
+The following is a guide and an example of writing a bibliography.

 Last name, short for first name. year of publication in parentheses. book title (Italic). publishing place: publisher's name.